mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 approach suitable for implementation in Yosys.
 Specifically, I synthesise the voter insertion algorithms of Johnson @Johnson2010, the RTL annotation-driven approach of Kulis @Kulis2017, and parts of the verification methodology of Benites @Benites2018, to form the TaMaRa algorithm and verification methodology.
-Based on the dichotomy identified in @section:litintro, TaMaRa will be classified as a _netlist-driven_ approach, as the algorithms are designed by treating the design as a circuit (rather than HDL).
+Based on the dichotomy identified in @section:litintro, TaMaRa will be classified as a _netlist-level_ approach, as the algorithms are designed by treating the design as a circuit (rather than HDL).
 Despite this, TaMaRa aims to combine the best of both worlds, by supporting a `triplicate` annotation that allows end users to select the level of granularity they want to apply TMR at.
 Johnson's algorithm processes the entire netlist in one go,